Stealing a Stream

 Today, Franklin County continues to thrive as a vital agricultural and industrial center in southeastern Washington.
 The county's rich history is reflected in its museums, cultural sites, and heritage festivals, allowing visitors to appreciate and learn from the past while enjoying the county's natural beauty and vibrant communities.

-This timeline provides a concise overview of the key events in the history of Franklin County, Washington.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Franklin County, Washington.